cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 **Arvato recommended me:**
 * Wait, and if I get a letter from them, call their hotline again.
 * If I receive new packages, do **not** open them—just keep them.

+Don't forget to verify that Amazon's Riverty bills is legit, dont trust the QRCode but call them or verifiy their bank data online.

+Use 2FA and even better only passkeys (WebAuthn / FIDO2), it iwas designed to prevent man-in-the-middle (MITM) attacks that plague traditional password and SMS/OTP authentication.
 {{< /notice >}}

 # My Story